WaluigiSpagett/auto-annotated-portfolio/content/pages/index.md

         justifyContent: flex-end
     subtitle: Projects
   - type: QuoteSection
-    quote: |
+    quote: |+
-      "See your projects from a different angle"
+      > "See your work from a different angle"

     name: '- Will'
     title: Head UAV Photographer at Avento
     colors: colors-b